gabeg805/google-translate-xml/README.md

    `https://cloud.google.com/sdk/docs/install`

-5. Source the Google Cloud environment, or logout and log back in to have your shell source it for you:
+5. Source the Google Cloud environment, or logout and log back into your machine to have your shell source it for you:

    `. /etc/profile.d/google-cloud-cli.sh`

 6. Install the Google Cloud Translation API in a virtual environment.

-   `python3 -m venv <YOUR-ENV>`
+   `python3 -m venv <YOUR-ENV>
-   `source <YOUR-ENV>/bin/activate`
+   source <YOUR-ENV>/bin/activate
-   `pip install google-cloud-translate`
+   pip install google-cloud-translate`

-   Where `<YOUR-ENV>` is a name of your choosing.
+   Where **<YOUR-ENV>** is a name of your choosing.

 7. Initialize the Google Cloud CLI: